 LinkedIn is a professional tool that can be a valuable asset, especially at the beginning of a career or if you are trying to make headway in a new industry.
-While it can be simple to get started, it takes some experience to make it an effective social media marketing tool.

 - Part 1: Understanding Connection Tiers